[book review] Dichotomy of leadership

-“Dichotomy of leadership” is a follow-up to the awesome book “Extreme ownership.”
+“Dichotomy of leadership (referral program link)” is a follow-up to the awesome book “Extreme Ownership (referral program link).”
 Jocko Willink and Leif Babin write about finding balance in all your actions.
 Both books are about leadership, but you don’t need to be a leader to benefit from reading them.
 In fact, Jacko’s lessons apply at all stages of the “chain of command.”

 While reading “Dichotomy of leadership,” I recalled all unbalanced leaders I ever had.
 I realized I was fortunate to have managers who were on both ends of the scale.

 I worked on a project with someone who loved micromanagement.

 I had one-hour long video calls every day which very supposed to be an equivalent of a “stand-up meeting.”
 Instead of answering “the three questions” we were discussing every line of code I wrote that day.

 The manager wanted everything to be done his way.
 I remember writing an extremely long email filled with Venn Diagrams to explain why some changes in SQL queries don’t make sense.
 I got back a 5-words long response: “Just do what I said.”